Global smartphone sales fell 14% in February due to coronavirus

 Smartphone makers are facing new supply chain disruptions as more countries impose lockdown orders.
 On Tuesday, Foxconn, one of Apple’s key suppliers, said it would suspend operations in India in compliance with government orders.

-(Reporting by Josh Horwitz and David Kirton; Editing by Edwina Gibbs)
+(Reporting by Josh Horwitz and David Kirton, editing by Edwina Gibbs.)